couchbaselabs/query/docs/n1ql-feature-status.md

 * 2014-11-24 - Delivery dates
     * New dates for implementing INSERT and UPSERT
 * 2014-12-22 - INSERT and UPSERT
-    * Implemented new syntax for INSERT and UPSERT
+    * Implemente new syntax for INSERT and UPSERT
+* 2015-2-16 - Sherlock
+    * Update feature status for Sherlock
+    * Remove ALTER INDEX